 1. Length of ownership

 How long have you owned the property?
-51 years
+24 years

 2. Council tax

-Which Council Tax band is your property in?
-(Please circle)

-A B C D E F G H
+Which Council Tax band is your property in ☐ A ☐ B ☐ C ☐ D ☒ E ?
+(Please tick one) □ F □ G □ H

 3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)
+What are the arrangements for parking at y (Please tick all that apply) your property?

-• Garage
+• Garage]

-Allocated parking space
+Allocated parking space]

-• Driveway
+• Driveway]

-Shared parking
+Shared parking]

-On street
+On street]

-Resident permit
+Resident permit]

-Metered parking
+Metered parking]

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservat special architectural or historical interest, the appearance of which it is desirable to present the second secon he character or ☐ Yes ☐ No ☑ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
-Have you had replacement windows, doors, patio doors or double glazing Yes / No installed in your property?
-If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yos / No (iii) Please describe the changes made to the windows, doors or patio doors (windows when the work was completed): vith approximate Replaced wooden timber windows with upvc double glazed windows approx 1990 Please give any guarantees which you received for this work to your solicitor or e state agent.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ☑ No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ⊠ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your so agent. olicitor or estate

 7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed? c.
-Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+Gas central heating If you have answered yes, please answer the three questions below: ☐ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heating Don't know g system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Don't know ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Don't know provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / Ne b.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ☑ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+If you have answered yes, please give details: ☐ Yes ☑ No